-Since January 1st 2018 the Bank has adjusted its accounting procedures to Circular 4/2017 regarding IFRS 15 and IFRS 9, entering into force on January 1st 2018.
-The new regulatory regime has a very limited impact on the Bank's financial statements, which has been estimated around EUR 200 thousand in respect of fees and commissions for the marketing of units in collective investment undertakings receivable at that date.
-This amount corresponds to past-due but not impaired financial assets, all of which had maturities of less than 90 days, were held with other financial companies and arose from uncollected fees from the marketing of units in collective investment undertakings and demand deposit overdrafts at that date.
+Since January 1st 2018 the bank has adjusted its accounting procedures to Circular 4/2017 regarding IFRS 15 and IFRS 9, entering into force on January 1st 2018.
+The new regulatory regime has a very limited impact on the bank's financial statements, which has been estimated around EUR 200 thousand.